Internship information for employers

 To get started, simply register and post your internship on Handshake.
 This is allows you to specify the majors you are looking for, work responsibilities, and the times of the year the internship is available.
 UVM students access these postings and contact you directly, allowing you to interview and select the student(s) who are the best fit for your position.
 If students have questions about obtaining credit, you can refer them to the UVM Career Center.

 Internships generally last 12-15 weeks and can be anywhere from 6-40 hours per week, depending upon how many credits the student is enrolled for, and how much related academic work they will be completing.

 How Do Students Earn Academic Credit For Internships?

 Some students earn credits through their academic majors; others may enroll in the Service Learning Internship class or an elective class in another department.
 The Career Center serves as a resource to help students decide which option may work best for their particular circumstances.
 Most commonly, students work about 10 hours/week and complete associated class assignments for a three-credit internship class.
 Academic assignments must be completed concurrently with the work experience and students work with faculty on this part of the internships.

 Can Interns Be Paid?
 Must They Be Paid?

 What Are The U.S. Department Of Labor Standards Regarding Internships?

-If you are unsure whether your internship meets these criteria, we recommend that you consult with your attorney.
+If you have questions about the Department of Labor’s guidance, we recommend that you consult with your attorney.